akeneo/pim-docs/cookbook/mass_edition/dont_apply_rules_on_mass_edit_action.rst

 =================================================

 | The Akeneo PIM comes with a number of mass edit actions.
-| By default in Enterprise Edition, after each of those actions, **rules are recalculated** for edited products.
+| By default in Enterprise Edition, after each of those actions, **rules are applied** for updated products.
-| If for any reason you don't want rules to apply, then please follow this cookbook.
+| Please follow this cookbook if you don't want rules to apply for some reason.

 Quick Overview
 --------------